Building a Realtime Leaderboard

 Starting DiceDB

-Start the DiceDB server with the two flags --enable-multithreading
+Start the DiceDB server with the flag --enable-watch

-to enable multi-threading and watch mode, respectively.
+to enable watch mode, respectively.
 Your command would look something

 like this